-21. Those performing the role of door supervisor shall not perform any other role when engaged for the purpose of door supervision activities.
+- 21. Those performing the role of door supervisor shall not perform any other role when engaged for the purpose of door supervision activities.
 Door supervisors shall be fully briefed prior to work with clear written instructions regarding their specific duties including an awareness of persons banned from the premises and the premises policy for caring for vulnerable persons.
 These records shall be made available to the local licensing authority and/or Sussex Police upon request.
 A member of the SIA door staff to be permanently located and actively patrolling within the smoking area while the premises licence is in operation or until the area has been emptied of patrons at closing time.

 This condition is in place for the purpose of the prevention of crime and disorder, the prevention of public nuisance, and for public safety.
+When complied with, this condition ensures that SIA door. - This condition is in place for the purpose of the prevention of crime and disorder, the prevention of public nuisance, and for public safety.
 When complied with, this condition ensures that SIA door supervisors have clear instruction of where and what they are required to do.
-They will be aware of supervisors have clear instruction of where and what they are required to do.
 They will be aware of expectations, be confident in refusing persons entry to the premises, vigilant to vulnerable persons and how to support them.
 It will provide a consistent message to patrons / potential patrons.
-Therefore this should remain.

-- 22. An identification scanning system with a strict no ID/no entry policy shall be operated at all times when SIA door staff are operating unless prior written agreement with Sussex Police has been obtained or the system has suffered mechanical breakdown beyond the control of the proprietor.
+Therefore this should remain. - 22.
+An identification scanning system with a strict no ID/no entry policy shall be operated at all times when SIA door staff are operating unless prior written agreement with Sussex Police has been obtained or the system has suffered mechanical breakdown beyond the control of the proprietor.
 Information from the system shall be made available upon request to the Police in accordance with the General Data Protection Regulations.
-Any breakdown or system failure will be reported to the Police immediately via phoning 101 (or equivalent reporting telephone number )or via email and remedied as soon as practicable; This condition is in place for the purpose of the prevention of crime and disorder, the prevention of public nuisance, for public safety and the protection of children from harm.
+Any breakdown or system failure will be reported to the Police immediately via phoning 101 (or equivalent reporting telephone number)or via email and remedied as soon as practicable; - This condition is in place for the purpose of the prevention of crime and disorder, the prevention of public nuisance, for public safety and the protection of children from harm.
 When complied with, this condition ensures that SIA door supervisors can depersonalise refusals of banned persons.
 It allows age verification to be accurately checked and permits the operator to be aware of persons barred from other premises using the I.D.Scanner.
 It acts as a clear deterrent to persons who may consider using the premises for unlawful activity and can greatly assist in police investigations locating both victims and potential suspects. (subject to GDPR compliance) Therefore this should remain. - When the ID Scanner is required entry be restricted to those patrons whose ID has been scanned.
 As 22 above. - 24.
 A challenge 25 Policy will apply with regard to the sale of alcohol.
 Any person who appears to be under the age of 25 shall be required to provide satisfactory photographic evidence that they are 18 years old or over before being sold or supplied with any alcoholic drink, or on entry should the ID scan system become inoperative.
-Remains - No games shall be conducted in the premises whereby alcohol or bar credit is given as a prize in any manner or form.